Drew Adams is in his third season as assistant coach with the Bradley basketball program.

 Director of Operations

-Ryan Sharbaugh begins his first season as Director of Basketball Operations and comes to Bradley from Florida State, where he spent the last two seasons as a graduate assistant on Leonard Hamilton’s Seminoles staff.
-In 2015-16, Sharbaugh helped Florida State to a 20-14 record and the second round of the National Invitation Tournament and he had the opportunity to work with FSU’s most-recent NBA Draft pick, Malik Beasely, who was selected 19th overall by the Denver Nuggets.
+Sharbaugh joined the Braves after spending two seasons as graduate assistant at Florida State on Leonard Hamilton’s Seminoles staff.
+In 2015-16, Sharbaugh helped Florida State to a 20-14 record and the second round of the National Invitation Tournament and had the opportunity to work with FSU NBA Draft pick, Malik Beasely, who was selected 19th overall by the Denver Nuggets.

-A 2008 graduate of Westminster College in New Wilmington, PA, Sharbaugh has earned master’s degrees from both California University (PA) and Florida State.
+A 2008 graduate of Westminster College in New Wilmington, Pennsylvania, Sharbaugh earned master’s degrees from both California University and Florida State.

 Sharbaugh is married to the former Marianna Lupi.